KrobsDev/fundr/README.md

 - Added the search page
 - Added tiles that represent the different trending topics/items
 - Created a heading component to organize the heading styles across the app
+- Added the tiles for the echo
+- Added the Echo page
+- Added notification page
+- Created a tile to represent each notification

 ### Fixed